-4.2.1 Guest Additions for Windows
+7.2.1 Guest Additions for Windows

 The Oracle VirtualBox Windows Guest Additions are designed to be installed in a virtual machine running a Windows operating system.
-The following versions of Windows guests are supported:
+The Windows Guest Additions will run on VMs running these versions of Windows.
+See also 1.3.1 Host and Guest Combinations on page 24.